mendix/RestServices/resources/RestServices/guide.md

 ### constraint
 Optional Xpath constraint which must be met by an instance before it can be published throught this service.
 For example `[Active=true()]`

+### publishentity
+The 'public interface' of the source entity.
+The publishentity is the object that will be exposed to the outer world.
+All its attributes will be serialized under their given name

+### publishmicroflow
+The microflow that maps a sourceentity onto a publishentity.

 ## Exposed http api

 ## GET /rest/